kalekundert/two_cents/README.rst

 The ``-I`` command prevents Two Cents from expecting any input on stdin.
 You also need to ensure that the username and password commands you provided will work without your input.
-For example, if you used ``gpg``, you will need to be running an agent with your unlocked private key.
+For example, if you used ``gpg``, you will need to run an agent with your unlocked private key.

 Once your account activity is being downloaded in the background, write a simple shell function that will call Two Cents with the ``-D`` option unless